wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding copy.typ

 = Motivation
 1. In order to eliminate the time required for quantum error correction process, we intend to develop a parity-controlled multiqubit gate to perform one-step syndrome mapping from data qubits to ancilla qubit.

-2. After the syndrome mapping, there is a change in the ancilla qubit state if there is an error in data qubits.
+2. After the syndrome mapping, there is a change in the ancilla qubit state.
 We will apply another pulse sequence to manipulate a $C_2$NOT gate to fix the error qubit.
 Thus, we do not need to perform measurement on the ancilla qubit, and the error correction process can be completed in one step.

 = Model(Overview)

-The figure shown below is the measurement-free error correction model in toric code space.
-There are totally three species of atoms with green and red dots represent ancilla qubits and the blue dots represents the data qubits.
+We intend to perform the measurement-free error correction process on surface code with dual-species Rydberg atoms.
+The model is shown below.
+There are two species of atoms.
+The data qubits are Cs atoms, and the ancilla qubits are Rb atoms.
+The Cs atoms are trapped in a 2D optical lattice, and the Rb atoms locates in the center of each plaquette.

+The interaction strength satisfies $V_"dd">>V_"vdws"$, where interactions between atoms of the same species are negligible, which largely reduces the error caused by undesirable interactions between data qubits.
+The $"CNOT"_k$ gate can map the syndrome information in one round without the requirement of moving atoms.
 #figure(
-  image("threespecies.png", width: 40%),
-)
-In the model shown above, we intend to perform an effective $C_4"NOT"$ parity gate.
-If an Z error occurs in the data qubit, the neighboring red dots will flip.
-If an X error occurs in the data qubit the neighboring green dots will flip.
-Then, we intend to perform a $C_2"NOT"$ gate where the ancilla qubits acts as control qubits, and the errored data qubit is the target qubit.
-The $C_2"NOT"$ gate will correct the errored qubit without measuring process.

-In this multi-qubit platform, we intend a strong dipole-dipole interaction between different atom species and weak van der Waals interaction between atoms of the same species. ($V_"dd">>V_"vdws"$), where interactions between atoms of the same species are negligible.
-It largely reduces the error caused by undesirable interactions between data qubits and crosstalk between data qubits and ancilla qubits.

-In the gate implementation, we assume that an Z error happenes in the middle data qubit 5.
-The syndrome mapping process through two parallel $C_4"NOT"$ gate will be implemented by a parity $C_2"NOT"_7$ gate in which, a single control-qubit-flip will result in a state-flip if nearby data qubits while two control-qubit-flips will result in a non-flip of the neighboring data qubit.
-If we take ancilla b,c and data qubit 5 as an example, the state mapping process can be understood as follows:

-$
-|0_A 0_A 0_T angle.r -> |0_A 0_A 0_T angle.r\
-|0_A 0_A 1_T angle.r -> |0_A 0_A 1_T angle.r\
-|0_A 1_A 0_T angle.r -> |0_A 1_A 1_T angle.r\
-|0_A 1_A 1_T angle.r -> |0_A 1_A 0_T angle.r\
-|1_A 0_A 0_T angle.r -> |1_A 0_A 1_T angle.r\
-|1_A 0_A 1_T angle.r -> |1_A 0_A 0_T angle.r\
-|1_A 1_A 0_T angle.r -> |1_A 1_A 0_T angle.r\
-|1_A 1_A 1_T angle.r -> |1_A 1_A 1_T angle.r
-$

-In this way, the smallest unit of the error-correction model when an Z-error occurs on the data qubit 5 includes two ancilla qubits $b,c$ and data qubits $2,3,4,5,6,7,8$.
-Under the rules shown above, the syndrome

-#figure(
-  image("circuiteq.png", width: 95%),
+  image("model.png", width: 51%),
 )
 After the syndrome mapping process, we will apply another time sequence to perform a $C_2$NOT gate to correct the error qubit.
 The ancilla qubit acts as a control qubit(red dots), and the errored data qubit is the target qubit(black dot 5).
 The model is shown below:
 #figure(
   image("model2.png", width: 55%),